Diya-007D/inovuslabs.org/README.md

 # inovuslabs.org

-This template should help get you started developing with Vue 3 in Vite.
+This template is built with Vue 3 in Vite for modern web development.

 ## Recommended IDE Setup